-When the addNode message is finally delivered to the stable node that sent the joinRemote request, it initializes itself as a relay node for that channel and updates the data structures to maintain the streaming tree in a similar manner as above.
+When the addNode message is finally delivered to the stable node that originated the joinRemote request, it updates the channelInfo data structure for the channel in a similar manner as above.
 A response is then sent back to the node that initially sent the join request, containing the current recipientList and bufferMap.
 The joining node then starts downloading the stream segments from the relay node or other nodes possibly included in the recipientList.
+The message exchange protocol for node join is illustrated in Figure 2(a).

-3.3.
-Graceful Departure of Nodes
+3.4 Graceful Departure of Nodes

-A node may leave a group for a channel or leave the whole system.
+A node may leave the transport overlay of a channel or leave the whole system.
 The underlying routing substrate needs to be updated when a node leaves the system.
 In case the number of nodes in a clique becomes lower than a threshold, the clique merges with its successor clique.
-Details of this are discussed in [11].
-When a non-stable node leaves a channel group, it sends leave message to all its mesh neighbors, including the relaying stable node.
+Details of this are discussed in [12].
+When a non-stable node leaves the transport overlay of a channel, it sends leave message to all its mesh neighbors, including the relaying stable node.
 The relay node updates the recipientList and other neighbors update their neighborhood table.
-If number of mesh neighbors becomes lower than a system defined threshold, a node can refresh the neighbor list by asking the relay node for a random list of recipients in the clique.
+If the number of mesh neighbors becomes lower than a system defined threshold, a node can refresh the neighbor list by asking the relay node for a random list of recipients in the clique.

-A stable node does not depart from relaying a channel if it is alive and participating in the CliqueStream platform, unless both of its childList and recipientList are empty.
-If it wants to leave the CliqueStream platform, then it initiates a relay election protocol among the other stable nodes in the clique and the stable node with highest available bandwidth is selected.
+A stable node does not depart from relaying a channel if it is alive and connected to the routing substrate, unless both of its childList and recipientList are empty.
+If it wants to leave the CliqueStream platform including the routing substrate, then it initiates a relay election protocol among the other stable nodes in the clique and the stable node with highest available bandwidth is selected.
 Then the leaving node initiates the handOver protocol to transfer the relaying role for the channel it was relaying.
-The parent node is notified of the new relay node and channelInfo for the particular channel updated in all the stable nodes in the clique to reflect the assumption of new relay node.
+The parent node is notified of the new relay node and the channelInfo for the particular channel is updated in all the stable nodes in the clique to reflect the assumption of new relay node.
 The departing stable node also initiates a stable node election protocol concurrently.
 The node departs after initiating the handOver.

-3.4.
-Failure of Nodes and Reconstruction of Delivery Tree
+3.5 Failure of Nodes and Reconstruction of Delivery Trees

 Apart from graceful departure, nodes may suddenly depart or crash.
-Here we describe how nodes failures are detected and how the delivery tree is reconstructed.
+Here we describe how node failures are detected and how the streaming tree is reconstructed.

-Failure of non-stable nodes are detected by their mesh neighbors and their neighbor list is replenished by finding new neighbors, in the same way as in graceful departure.
+The failure of a non-stable node is detected by its mesh neighbors and their neighbor list is replenished by finding new neighbors, in the same way as in graceful departure.

-When a stable node fails, all the downstream stable nodes in the dissemination tree for each of the channels the stable node was relaying, stop receiving the stream.
+When a stable node fails, all the downstream stable nodes, in the streaming tree for each of the channels the stable node was relaying, stop receiving the stream.
 After passing a small threshold of stoppage time, all of them will react to recover from the failure of the upstream relay node.
 However, the protocol we devised quickly resolves which relay node actually failed and then transfers its responsibility to the back-up relay node in the same clique.
-Failure of the relay node is also detected by the backup node as they periodically exchange heartbeat messages.
+Failure of the relay node is also detected by the backup relay node as the stable nodes in a clique periodically exchange heartbeat messages.